If there’s one thing I have been called in life…it is fearful.

 During the last few years fear almost took me out.
 By that, I mean…anxiety, depression, high blood pressure, oh – and a mini-stroke six months ago.
 Something called a TIA.

-People of planet earth….God, in His mighty, merciful and infinite wisdom, held me so tightly (probably in his fist, actually), that I think my broken leg last year was to keep me grounded, quiet and put my attention solely on Him.
+I think my broken leg last year was to keep me grounded, quiet and put my attention solely on Him.

 This post isn’t to air dirty laundry.